What the Letters Actually Mean (Without the Confusion)

 And honestly, it looks more complicated than it really is.

 Silva has a very good range of thumb compasses for orienteering, but the names can make people think there are huge differences between them.
+If you’re still deciding which type of compass suits you best, see our guide on how to choose an orienteering compass.
 In reality, the letters simply describe a few features.

 Once you know what they stand for, the whole thing becomes quite simple.